-- A needs assessment is developed for each candidate.
-Certain courses may be waived based on previous course work, and fieldwork may be waived based upon previous paid experience as a school counselor and demonstrated competency.
+- A student who does not work in a multicultural school must obtain experience at a site where such an opportunity exists. - A written comprehensive examination covering the content of the concentration is required. - To apply for the Pupil Personnel Services Credential: School Counseling, obtain an application from the credential analyst in the School of Education and Behavioral Studies.
+All credential requirements must be completed in order to apply for the credential. - Near the conclusion of their degree programs, students submit a written growth assessment, which demonstrates their learning and development and includes tentative plans for continued growth in their post-degree lives. - The Master of Arts in Education: Educational Counseling requires a final oral evaluation interview.
+Each concentration requires final oral evaluations in which three or four students meet with a faculty member.
+The purpose of the experience is to evaluate student's growth and learning. - Students who intend to graduate must complete an Intent to Graduate form and file it with the Office of the Graduate Registrar in the Graduate Center at least 90 days prior to degree posting. - Certain courses may be waived based on previous course work, and fieldwork may be waived based upon previous experience and demonstrated competency.
 Electives may then be taken to fulfill degree requirements.
-All requests for waivers must be submitted in writing to the director of the Pupil Personnel Services Program. - A petition must be submitted along with an application for fieldwork in order to complete two fieldwork sessions simultaneously. - A student who does not work in a multicultural school must obtain experience at a site where such an opportunity exists. - To apply for your Pupil Personnel Services Credential: School Counseling, please obtain an application from your credential analyst in the School of Education.
-All credential requirements must be completed in order to apply for your credential. - Near the conclusion of their degree programs, students submit a written growth assessment which demonstrate their learning and development and include tentative plans for continued growth in their post-degree lives. - Each master's degree program requires a final oral evaluation interview.
-Each concentration (except physical education) requires final oral evaluations in which three or four students meet with a faculty member.
-The purpose of the experience is to evaluate student's growth and learning. - You must submit an "Intent to Graduate" form with the Graduate Center at the conclusion of your master's degree program.
+All requests for waivers must be submitted in writing on the appropriate forms to the department.
+Waiving courses does not automatically grant a student units toward the program.
+A maximum of six units can be transferred into a program through the Office of the Graduate Registrar.
+Please seek academic advising upon waiving units.